+Trivium Art History is a free arts and humanities platform.
 Dive into 30,000 years of human creativity, discover artwork from around the world, and explore the stories of history’s most creative and inspiring people.
-Trivium Art History brings together high-resolution images of artworks, easy-to-read biographies, and rare artist writings to create a dynamic textbook — an always growing platform for exploring art history.
+Trivium brings together high-res images of artworks, easy-to-read biographies, and rare artist writings to create a dynamic textbook — an always growing platform for exploring art history.

 Trivium has been a free resource for students and educators since 2011, and is used in classrooms around the world.
 If you’re interested in learning more about using Trivium in the classroom, contact us.
 We’d love to chat.

-Reed Enger is an experience designer at Google, and brings industry leading platform design to Trivium Art History.
+Reed Enger is a writer and designer with a decade of experience in product design.
+Reed has created digital experiences for Goldman Sachs, Comcast and Google, and brings his always-evolving ethos to Trivium Art History.
 Reed is an advocate of open source software, exploring eye-tracking and facial-recognition technology.
 Reed also revives esoteric typeface designs, bringing contemporary legibility to blackletter with the typeface ‘Melic’ and digitizing Hildegard von Bingen’s Litterae Ignotae.
 More info at: reedenger.com

 Rick Love is the chair of the School of Art and Design at the University of Northwestern St. Paul.
 Rick teaches courses in art history and manages a print studio focused on traditional intaglio, lithography, wood block and photo-transfer.
 Rick also works with the Haitian non-profit Papillon Enterprises to develop their print studio in Port Au Prince and create new opportunities and jobs for local artisans.
 More info at: ricklove.com